 - a.
 Cut wood only.
-Do not cut metal, plastics, masonry, non-wood, building materials: etc. - b.
+Do not cut metal, plastics, masonry, non-wood building materials, etc. Do not use your saw to pry or shove away limbs, roots or other objects. - b.
 Stop the saw if the chain strikes a foreign object.
-Inspect the unit and repair or replace parts. as necesary. - c.
+Inspect the unit and repair or replace parts as necessary. - c.
 Keep the chain out of dirt and sand.
 Even a small amount of dirt will quickly dull a chain and thus, increase the possibility of kickback.